 - Site terrain suitable for development

-Quicksilver is committed to working with Campbell River to be a responsible and respectful neighbour and will commit to develop the potential Project in a manner that is beneficial to both parties.
+Rockyview is committed to working with Campbell River to be a responsible and respectful neighbor and will commit to develop the potential Project in a manner that is beneficial to both parties.